tony-montemuro/personal-website/README.md

 # [tonysmb.com](https://tonysmb.com): A Personal Website

+**Note:** This website is no longer maintained.
+My personal website has moved [to this repository](https://github.com/tony-montemuro/dev-blog).
+This repository will be archieved in April 2026.

 ## A Brief History of This Website

 Initially, this website was created in March 2022, as a way to begin learning [React](https://react.dev/), a JavaScript library for building interactive user interfaces.
 Now that I have been using React for 2 years, I realized that React is a bit overkill for a website like this.